SixtoCalvario/CalvarioiFrame.github.io/README.md

-this is just an iframe cheat sheet site for codecademy
+this is the super cool easter egg